-Research and development expense consists primarily of employee-related costs, including salaries and bonuses, share-based compensation expense, and employee benefits costs, third-party contractor costs, and related allocated overhead costs.
+Research and development expenses consist primarily of employee-related costs, including salaries and bonuses, share-based compensation expense, and employee benefits costs, third-party contractor costs, and related allocated overhead costs.
 In certain cases, costs are incurred to purchase materials and equipment for future use in research and development efforts.
 These costs are capitalized and expensed.
+We expect research and development expenses to continue to increase as we expand our Platform+ service.